cjxgm/lanos/README.md

 The Lanos Project<br>
 by eXerigumo Clanjor

+This project is licensed under GPLv2.<br>
+*ABSOLUTELY NO WARRANTY!*

 Introduction
 ------------------------------------------------------------
 This project is a sub project of cjsp (Clanjor Selfaction Project) -